avcixm/academicprofile/research.md

 ## <small>Research In Progress</small>
 - Analysis & Applications of SDEs with state-dependent variable exponent drift and diffusion
 - Analysis & Applications of PDEs in variable exponent Lebesgue spaces
+- The interplay of probability theory and partial differential equations

 ## <small>Research Funding (Awards & Grants)</small>
 - External Funding Application: Applied for NSERC-Discovery Grants (Individual) Program Nov 2025, in process.